Arvid Lindman

-Salomon Arvid Achates Lindman (19 September 1862 - 9 December 1936), also known as the Admiral (Swedish: Amiralen), was a Swedish conservative statesman, military officer, and industrialist who served as Prime Minister of Sweden from 1906 to 1911 and again from 1928 to 1930.
-He was leader of the General Electoral League from 1912 and represented Stockholm in the Riksdag from 1905 until his retirement in 1935.
-Regarded as one of the fathers of modern Sweden, he led the passage of universal male suffrage and electoral reform.
+Salomon Arvid Achates Lindman (19 September 1862 - 9 December 1936) was a Swedish statesman and naval officer who served as prime minister of Sweden from 1906 to 1911 and again from 1928 to 1930.
+He was leader of the Allmänna Valmansförbundet (General Electoral League) from 1912 to 1935.
+He was a member of the Riksdag for 30 years, first of the upper house from 1905 to 1911, and then of the lower house from 1912 to 1935.
+Referred to as The Admiral (Amiralen), Lindman played a key role in the passage of universal male suffrage and electoral reform.

-He was also leader of the Lantmanna and bourgeois Party (Swedish: Lantmanna- och borgarepartiet; a member party of the General Electoral League) from 1913 to 1935, except for a brief period in 1917 when he served as Minister for Foreign Affairs.
+He was also leader of the Lantmanna and bourgeois Party (Lantmanna- och borgarepartiet; a member party of the AVF) from 1913 to 1935, except for a brief period in 1917 when he was minister for foreign affairs.

 Early life and career

 Salomon Arvid Achates Lindman was born on 19 September 1862 in Österbybruk, Uppsala County, Sweden, the son of Emil Achates Lindman, a mill director, and Ebba Dahlgren.
 The family name derives from the Lindrum farm in Ölsremma parish, Älvsborg County.

 After studying at Hudiksvall’s secondary school, Lindman entered the Royal Swedish Navy Academy in 1876 aged 14.
-Among his classmates were banker and industrialistMarcus Wallenberg Sr. (father of SAAB founder Marcus Wallenberg Jr.), prince Oscar Bernadotte, and navy officer Henning von Krusenstierna, the last of whom he became close friends with.
+Among his classmates were banker and industrialist Marcus Wallenberg Sr. (father of SAAB founder Marcus Wallenberg Jr.), prince Oscar Bernadotte, and navy officer Henning von Krusenstierna, the last of whom he became close friends with.
 Upon his graduation in 1882, he had earned the highest grades possible, and was regarded by mentors as a highly promising future naval officer.
 He became a sub-lieutenant in October 1882 and served aboard the Vanadis expedition from December 1883 to April 1885.
 He was promoted to lieutenant in 1887 and transferred to the naval reserve two years later in 1889, although he remained active and was promoted to captain in 1892.
 His naval career earned him the nickname "the Admiral", by which he was widely known throughout his later political life.